 The formula to calculate IRR looks like this:

 You can calculate IRR by setting NPV to zero and solving for the discount rate.
-However, there’s no point in calculating your IRR manually—most people use a spreadsheet-based calculator instead.
+However, doing complex calculations manually leaves more room for error.

-While calculators are more efficient than calculating your IRR manually, they still leave room for errors.
+While an IRR calculator is more efficient than calculating your IRR manually, it still leaves room for errors.
 Some of the most common mistakes people make include entering the dates and amounts wrong.